 In addition to assets, the balance sheets reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net assets that applies to future periods and so will not be recognized as an outflow of resources (expense) until that time.
 The category of deferred outflow of resources reported in the balance sheets is related to a loss on refunding, pension, and other postemployment benefits.
 A deferred loss on refunding results from the difference in the carrying value of the refunded debt and its reacquisition price.
-This amount is deferred outflows on other postemployment benefits and pension are more fully discussed in Notes 11 and 12, respectively.
+This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+Deferred outflows on other postemployment benefits and pension are more fully discussed in Notes 11 and 12, respectively.